volodymyrprokopyuk/kotlin-sdp/README.md

 are created** and **separate the system from how the objects are composed**.

 - **Abstract Factory** provides an interface for creating families of related or dependent objects without specifying their concrete classes.
-Client code works only with interfaces.
-Concrete factories are singletons
+Client code works only with *interfaces* of abstract factory and family products.
+Concrete factories are *singletons*
 - Builder
 - Dependency Injection
 - Factory Method